alexmanguera/Adwords-Scripts/README.md

 ver 1.2

 * Make use of array for Campaigns to allow processing of multiple Campaigns.

+ver 1.3

+* Allows to Compute for New Bid based on either ROAS method or conventional method.
+* Select a method via the constant "var SELECTED_BID_METHOD".

 - - - - - - - - - - - - - - - - - - - - -